mother-of-all-self-hosting/ansible-role-docmost/docs/configuring-docmost.md

 To enable the Redis database for Docmost, add the following configuration to your `vars.yml` file:

-To enable the Redis database for Bar Assistant server, add the following configuration to your `vars.yml` file:

 ```yaml
 docmost_redis_username: ""
 docmost_redis_password: ""